 PLEASE STOP!
-I can’t take anymore – it’s THAT music – make it stop!
+I can’t take anymore of that music… make it stop!
 It sends a shiver down my spine as it plays on and on.
 My eyes bulge as the opening title starts.
-I stare at her silhouette – incredibly sexy, calm and enticing whilst dancing in the flames.
+I stare at her silhouette: incredibly sexy, calm and enticing whilst dancing in the flames.
 My eyes don’t shift from her as she invites me to come dance.
 I hesitantly refuse.
-I dare not move but I’m subtlety being drawn in to her world and that music still won’t stop!
+I dare not move but I’m subtlety being drawn into her world and that music still won’t stop!

 Too late – I’ve been sucked into her world!
 Things have taken a sinister turn for the worse and I have choices to make.

 I see the revolver spinning but I don’t want this game of Russian Roulette to drag on.
-I hope it will stop in my direction and … Bang!
-At least it will be over and done with and that music will stop.
+I hope the revolver will stop in my direction and Bang!
+At least it will be over and done-with and that music will stop.
 Typical of my luck, the revolver keeps on spinning.
 I reach for it to take matters into my own hands but it’s just out of reach.

 I get a glimpse of the man in the armchair in the distance.
 I beg him to please stop the music.
-He looks at me, smiles, leans back in his armchair, then and slowly nods off!
+He looks at me, smiles, leans back in his armchair, and slowly nods-off.

 Five jolly good reasons why you need to subscribe to Retrohen:

 - Original fun unique retro posts – none of this cutting and pasting cheating stuff.